I don't know how my child is doing at school. Can you help?

 Is the assessment an impartial appraisal?

 We're here to help you make an informed decision about what's best for your child's learning.
 Whether we find that your child is working behind, ahead or at about the right level, we'll tell you.
 If, based on the results, you decide your child doesn't need tuition at this stage, that's great, and fine by us.
-In fact, that's why we charge for our assessments — because they are a service in themselves; for more on this see below.

 Can my child come for an assessment without starting tuition?

 Absolutely.
 As mentioned above, one of the reasons we provide comprehensive assessments is to help you make decisions about your child's education, and/or to keep you updated on their progress.
 So, you're more than welcome to just do the assessment on its own.

 In our experience, almost all kids benefit from tuition.
 The reasons for this are many and varied but because our system ensures our students learn at the optimum level for their needs, you can rest assured tuition will be a worthwhile investment.

 Do you teach children who are already doing well?